Updated on February 21, 2022

-Last year, the Hop Culture Team visited Chicago for Juicy Brews Art Gallery, a celebration of craft beer and art.
-While in town, we explored Chicago’s expansive food and beverage scene.
-We ate hot dogs, sampled local fare at Cellar Door Provisions (recommend!), and even checked out natural wines at Diversey (sister to our favorite Oakland-based wine store, Ordinaire).
-And, of course, we visited lots and lots of breweries, coming up with our own list for the best breweries in Chicago.
+While visiting, we ate hot dogs, sampled local fare at Cellar Door Provisions (recommend!), and even checked out natural wines at Diversey (sister to our favorite Oakland-based wine store, Ordinaire).
+And, of course, we visited lots and lots of breweries.

+Because Chicago is so big, for this article we’re focusing our list of the breweries in Chicago-proper.
 While Mikerphone and 3 Floyds are definitely team favorites, they’re a little further out.
-As a result, they don’t qualify for this list.
-Combine a visit to these five breweries with a trip to The Art Institute or Museum of Contemporary Art and a meal at Cellar Door and you’ve got yourself a fantastic weekend.
+As a result, they don’t qualify.
+But combine a visit to these eleven breweries with a trip to The Art Institute or Museum of Contemporary Art and a meal at Cellar Door and you’ve got yourself a fantastic weekend.

 A List: The Best Breweries in Chicago, Illinois